Byzantine Architecture – A Quick Overview

 - The plan was centralized as well as axial along the principal axis.

 - The inner squares were extending into semicircular apses rising to half domes.

-- On the cross axis, the walls were flat with presence of windows.
+- On the cross-axis, the walls were flat with the presence of windows.

 - Forty windows were pierced at the base of the dome.

-- the pendentives od the dome were covered with mosaics with a gold-leaf background.
+- the pendentives of the dome were covered with mosaics with a gold-leaf background.

-- Interiors of the walls were cladded with different colored marbles.
+- The interiors of the walls were cladded with different colored marbles.

 - Materials were reused from ancient temples.

-It was a former church, later converted to mosque and now a museum in Istanbul, Turkey.
+It was a former church, later converted to a mosque and now a museum in Istanbul, Turkey.